fm-anderson/lead_flow/README.md

-# Lead Flow 🚀
+# Lead Flow

 **Lead Flow** is a lean, pluggable lead-generation engine built in Ruby.
 It is designed to scan social platforms for high-intent leads using a **"Filter First, AI Second"** philosophy.

 ---

-## 💡 The Philosophy
+## The Philosophy

 Most AI lead generation tools are over-engineered and expensive.
-They use LLMs to read every single post, leading to massive API bills and unnecessary complexity.
+They use LLMs to read all their data, leading to massive API bills and unnecessary complexity.

 **Lead Flow** takes a different approach:

-1.  **Regex-Based Filtering:** Use basic string/regex matching to discard 99% of the noise (posts without specific keywords) for free.
+1.  **Regex-Based Filtering:** Use basic string/regex matching to discard 99% of the noise (posts without specific keywords).
 2.  **Local AI Verification:** Use your local `gemini-cli` only for the final 1%—to confirm if a post represents a real opportunity based on **your specific business context**.
 3.  **Pluggable Connectors:** Decoupled architecture allows anyone to add new platforms (Reddit, LinkedIn, X) by mapping them to our standard schema.

 ---

-## 🏗️ Architecture
+## Architecture

 The project is built as a series of decoupled Ruby modules: